MalindaN89/epic-learn-python-assignment/README.md

 return current balance

 question 3
-Parent class called Animal created
+Parent class called Animal created with the method speak() Dog is the child class that inherit from Animal
-Dog Inherit from animal
-class Dog(Animal)
-dog object create as d
-then calls the method from the Dog class